 10. Decide Upon Shower Décor, and Shop For Any Needed Supplies

-- This may include fresh flowers in pretty vessels, candles, paper garlands, banners, balloons, or anything else that coordinates with the shower theme.
+- Shower decorations may include fresh flowers in pretty vessels, candles in mason jars, paper garlands, banners, balloons, or anything else that coordinates with the shower theme.

 11. Decide Upon Shower Games and/or Activities, and Shop for Any Needed Supplies